chipbennett/oenology/readme.txt

 === Oenology ===
 Contributors: Chip Bennett
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=QP3N9HUSYJPK6
-Tags: fixed-width, white
+Tags: fixed-width, white, three-columns, custom-header, custom-background, custom-menu, editor-style, threaded-comments, sticky-post, left-sidebar, right-sidebar
 Requires at least: 3.0
-Tested up to: 3.0
+Tested up to: 3.0.1
-Stable tag: 0.9.1
+Stable tag: 0.9.2

 Oenology is designed to be a simple, minimalist, yet feature-complete and fully documented Theme intended to serve as a base for child Themes and as an educational reference for Theme development using WordPress functions, action/filter hooks, and template tags.
 The Theme includes built-in breadcrumb navigation, and supports Navigation Menus, Post Thumbnails, Custom Backgrounds, Custom Image Headers, and Custom Editor Style.
 The Theme includes plug-and-play support for the WP-Paginate and Yoast Breadcrumbs plugins.